ParadoxicalCodes/cryptonite_taskphase_Aaditya/File_DigestingDocumentation.md

 just do man cmd_name we dont have to actually put the directory in which the cmd is just write the cmd name in the argument

 # Searching Manuals
+after the man command you can sift through the results using "/" also n = goes to next page
+N = goes to prev page of search results

 # Searching For Manuals
+man man = essentially a manual for the man command itself from this i found the "-K" argument which would let me find the a man page for the challenge -k, -apropos = searches the man page for the description or names i put in (a search modifier sort of)

 # Helpful Programs
 # Help for Builtins